rebelwarrior/numenera/character_creation.md

 Now you and your Game Master (GM) will select what starting equipment you have.
 Remember that descriptors and foci can give extra equipment.
 Pay special attention to the cyphers.

+Armor reduces the damage you recieve.
+Wearing Armor has penalties, however.
+Armor works like a reverse Edge for Speed Rolls, it increases the cost of Effort (per level) applied to Speed rolls.
+Many types have abilities that reduce the cost of wearing armor.

+A Shield gives an asset (equivalent to a +3 advantage) to Speed Defense rolls.
+That is the roll to avoid getting hit.

+Light weapons deal only 2 points of damage but also eases the attack roll by one step (equivalent to a +3 to hit advantage).

 #### 7. The Rest
 {:.subtitle.is-4.mt-4}